 - Loading Docs commitment is to support a diversity of treatments and filmmaking voices.

 - Successful applicants must be available to participate in the following:

-- A two-day workshop on Saturday the 21st and Sunday 22nd April 2018.
+- A two-day creative workshop on the 12/13 March 2022.

-- A crowdfunding campaign May 2018.
+- A crowdfunding campaign in April/May 2022.

-- A distribution workshop in September 2018.
-(Final date to be confirmed).
+- A distribution workshop in September 2022.

 ABOUT LOADING DOCS

-Loading Docs is an initiative funded by NZ On Air, supported by the New Zealand Film Commission and Te Māngai Pāho, and managed by production company Notable Pictures.
+Loading Docs is an initiative funded by NZ On Air, the New Zealand Film Commission and Te Māngai Pāho and managed by production company Notable Pictures.

 Loading Docs is managed by Notable Pictures, funded by NZ On Air and made with the support of the New Zealand Film Commission and Te Māngai Pāho